 August 3 – September 22, 2018

-“For women…poetry is not a luxury.
+“For women, then, poetry is not a luxury.
 It is a vital necessity of our existence.
 It forms the quality of the light within which we predicate our hopes and dreams toward survival and change, first made into language, then into idea, then into more tangible action.
-Poetry is the way we can help give name to the nameless so it can be thought.
+Poetry is the way we help give name to the nameless so it can be thought.
 The farthest horizons of our hopes and fears are cobbled by our poems, carved from the rock experiences of our daily lives.

 Inspired by the Audre Lorde quote above, artists Aberlyn, Rebeka Sweetland, and Katy Traughber share work that embodies the sanctuary they create for one another as women makers.
 The artists feel the Lorde quote also reflects their individual works both in a cerebral and physical sense.